 Pharmacologically, each level of development of an allergy can be affected, resulting in alleviation of the symptoms and the liberating effect for many allergy sufferers:

 - Cromoglycate impedes the release of mediators from mast cells.

 - Antihistamines (H1-blockers) prevent the binding of histamine to the receptor.

 - Anti-leukotrienes act antagonistically to leukotrienes, but for some people, the 1st try can be disappointing.

 - Cortisone reduces the activity of PLA2 and inhibits the production of interleukins.
 The mechanism is not yet understood.
-Due to this very effective action, it is still the most important treatment of symptomatic asthma.
+Due to this very effective action, it is still the most important treatment for symptomatic asthma.